 In order to support PRINS functionality using roaming intermediaries, the feature specified in this document may be supported by Release 16 and 17 implementations of SEPPs.

-NOTE: It is implementation specific on how to support the scenario where the Rel 16 and 17 SEPP of the roaming partners are not aligned regarding the support of roaming hub/intermediaries.
+NOTE: It is implementation specific on how to support the scenario where the Rel 16 and 17 SEPP of the roaming partners are not aligned regarding the support of roaming intermediaries.

 *** END of 3rd CHANGE ***